ryanhall07/builder/README.md

   ...
 }
 ```
-Now we can reuse the fixture method and only construct the Objects in a single place.
+Now we can reuse the fixture method everywhere and only override exactly what we care about.
 ```java
 public void testBarThingIsDifferent() {
   Bar bar1 = testFixtures.newBarBuilder()